opnfv/barometer/docs/release/userguide/feature.userguide.rst

 * *dpdkevents plugin*:  A read plugin that retrieves DPDK link status and DPDK forwarding cores liveliness status (DPDK Keep Alive).

+* *dpdk_telemetry plugin*:  A read plugin to collect dpdk interface stats and application or global stats from dpdk telemetry library.

 * `gnocchi plugin`_: A write plugin that pushes the retrieved stats to Gnocchi.
 It's capable of pushing any stats read through collectd to Gnocchi, not just the DPDK stats.